RediSearch/RediSearch/docs/commands/ft.aggregate.md

 Here, we needed to use `LOAD` to pre-load the @location attribute because it is a GEO attribute.

 !!! tip "More examples"
-    For more details on aggreations and detailed examples of aggregation queries, see [aggregations](/redisearch/reference/aggregations).
+    For more details on aggregations and detailed examples of aggregation queries, see [aggregations](/redisearch/reference/aggregations).

 Here we are counting GitHub events by user (actor), to produce the most active users: